CEBRA: History

 Mikkel Frost, Carsten Primdahl, and Kolja Nielsen met while studying architecture at the Aarhus School of Architecture, where they collaborated on academic projects and developed a lasting creative partnership.
 All three graduated with a Master of Architecture (M.Arch) in 1996 from Aarhus School of Architecture.

 Following graduation, Frost and Nielsen worked at Schmidt Hammer Lassen Architects, while Primdahl joined Arkitema.
 Despite pursuing individual careers, they stayed in close contact and continued to discuss the idea of starting their own studio.

 In 2001, the three co-founded CEBRA in Aarhus.
-The studio’s early years were shaped by their shared experience, close collaboration, and a desire to establish an alternative to the conventional architecture firm.
+The studio's early years were shaped by their shared experience, close collaboration, and a desire to establish an alternative to the conventional architecture firm.

 Architect Mikkel Hallundbæk Schlesinger, who earned his M.Arch in 1999, joined CEBRA from 3XN early on and was the first hire of the studio.
 Schlesinger became a partner in 2017 following his commitment to the firm and his efforts in the establishment of a branch office in Abu Dhabi in 2015, leading e.g. the Al Hosn master plan project.

 Architectural works

 The Iceberg

 The Iceberg, situated on the outer harbour front of Aarhus' Aarhus Ø district, is a residential project completed between 2008 and 2015, featuring 208 apartments designed to revitalize the former container port into a lively community.
-Designed by CEBRA, JDS, SEARCH, and Louis Paillard, with construction by NCC and engineering by Tækker and Hamiconsult, this award-winning project (MIPIM Award 2013, Architizer A+ Award 2013, ArchDaily Building of the Year 2015) is notable for its four L-shaped wings with jagged lines and varying roof heights, optimizing daylight and views of the bay for most apartments.
-The Iceberg is constructed by NCC and engineered by Tækker and Hamiconsult.
+Designed in collaboration between CEBRA, JDS, and SEARCH - and Louis Paillard in the project's conceptual phase - and completed by CEBRA, JDS, and SEARCH, this award-winning project (MIPIM Award 2013, Architizer A+ Award 2013, ArchDaily Building of the Year 2015) is notable for its four L-shaped wings and varying roof heights, optimizing daylight and views of the bay for most apartments.
+The Iceberg is constructed by NCC and engineering by Tækker and Hamiconsult.

 Æbeløgade

 Æbeløen, situated in Aarhus' Øgade neighbourhood, was developed by CEBRA from 2016 to 2020 for a private group of investors, earning the MIPIM Award 2022 for Best Residential Development and the Aarhus Municipality Architecture Award 2021.
 Named after the small Danish island Æbelø, Æbeløen is a reinterpretation of Øgadekvarteret's characteristic architectural elements and is located around Æbeløgade (Æbelø Street), which is the first expansion of Øgaderne since around the year 1900.
 The project introduces a new street designed to connect the development with the city's botanical garden and the additional historical Øgade neighbourhood, employing a design strategy that diverges from conventional residential layouts by incorporating a communal and public accessible street space.
-The architectural approach reflects the character of the surrounding area through elements like varied roof pitches, dormer windows, and brick facades, aiming to blend traditional local styles with contemporary design..
+The architectural approach reflects the character of the surrounding area through elements like varied roof pitches, dormer windows, and brick facades, aiming to blend traditional local styles with contemporary design.